In this workshop, you will examine how Pulumi interacts with Kubernetes, and build real-world examples of managing Amazon EKS clusters.

 Native Testing Frameworks

-With Pulumi you can take advantage of your favorite programming languages and popular testing frameworks to validate your infrastructure and applications through their entire lifecycle.
+Use your favorite programming languages and popular testing frameworks to validate your infrastructure and applications through their entire lifecycle.
+Pulumi can also mock cloud resources for you so that you can perform offline testing that’s faster and cheaper.

 Sharing and Reuse

-Sharing and reusing your infrastructure code is available right out of the box with Pulumi.
+Sharing and reusing your infrastructure code is available right out of the box with Pulumi Packages.
 You can use your preferred programming language's native package managers to share and distribute infrastructure code within your organization.
+Or, browse publicly available packages in Pulumi Registry.

 Getting an application into production can be an overwhelming process.
 Pulumi empowers you and your team to work together to reduce obstacles and increase collaboration across your entire software delivery pipeline.